Death on the Nile (1978 film): Critical response

 The Times film critic David Robinson had mixed feelings about the film.
 Although it was entertaining, and followed the formula of the Murder on the Orient Express film four years earlier, he found it a bit too long and not quite as good.
-He concluded that screenwriter Anthony Shaffer and director John Guillermin were not quite as suitable to handle Agatha Christie's rich material as Paul Dehn and Sidney Lumet had been when they worked on Murder on the Orient Express.Death on the Nile has received generally positive reviews by film critics more than 30 years later.
-The film holds an approval rating of 78% on Rotten Tomatoes, based on 18 reviews, with an average rating of 6.6/10.
+He concluded that screenwriter Anthony Shaffer and director John Guillermin were not quite as suitable to handle Agatha Christie's rich material as Paul Dehn and Sidney Lumet had been when they worked on Murder on the Orient Express.
+Pauline Kael was ambivalent: "Anthony Shaffer's adaptation ... has wit and edge and structure—too much structure, as it turns out, for the methodical pacing ...
+The movie is fatally perfunctory about emotion, atmosphere, suspense.
+But if the overall effect is disappointing, from moment to moment the details are never less than engaging, and are often knobby and funny.
+The steamer ... has a passenger list that includes Maggie Smith, in a triumphantly mannered performance, as a spinsterish nurse-companion, and Angela Lansbury, in a superlative caricature, as a wreck of a vamp ...
+Peter Ustinov is an ideal fatuous, vain Hercule Poirot ... " Leslie Halliwell wrote: "A pleasant thirties atmosphere and the travel poster backgrounds are the chief assets of this rather hesitant whodunnit which plays fair enough with the audience but gives its popular cast too little to do, while its constant repetitions of the crime become rather ghoulish.
+On the whole, though, a very passable representation of an old-fashioned genre ...
+"Death on the Nile has received generally positive reviews by film critics more than 30 years later.
+The film holds an approval rating of 80% on Rotten Tomatoes, based on 20 reviews, with an average rating of 6.8/10.

 Awards and nominations

 Sequels

 A third Poirot film, Evil Under the Sun, was meant for release in 1979, but was released in 1982.
-It was followed by several TV movies starring Ustinov and another theatrical adaption in 1988 titled Appointment with Death, which marked Ustinov's final portrayal of Hercule Poirot.
+It was followed by several TV movies starring Ustinov and another theatrical adaptation in 1988 titled Appointment with Death, which marked Ustinov's final portrayal of Hercule Poirot.

-A remake directed by and starring Kenneth Branagh as Poirot was released in February 2022.